mondaugen/856_for_zellersasn/doc/manual.md

   rate is compensated.
 - Corrected erroneous description of envelope shapes, added plot describing the change in ramp time according to the position of the ENV knob.

+### v1.7
+- 2 feedback modes now available, one where only N1 fedback and one where all notes fed back